 Also, if you landed on this post and you are a prospective college baseball player or are considering transferring, you should check out this helpful tool.
 It is a free resource that contains roster insights, coaching info, recruiting questionnaires, and upcoming camps/clinics for hundreds of four year baseball schools.

 For DI baseball programs, players have five calendar years to utilize their four years of participation in competition.
 That clock starts as soon as a player enrolls as a full time student, and will keep ticking even if a player becomes a part-time student, sits out a year due to transfer rules, redshirts, or takes a year off from school.

-Through our college baseball search tool, we’ve been able to collect interesting data on the trends of redshirts across NCAA baseball programs.
-Over the past five years, we’ve seen only a slight upward trend in the average number of redshirts on DI rosters.
+Through our college baseball search tool we’ve been able to collect interesting data on the trends of redshirts across NCAA baseball programs.
+In the five years prior to the COVID-19 pandemic, we only saw a slight upward trend in the average number of redshirts on DI rosters.
 For the 2020 season, the average DI roster contained just shy of 5 redshirt players.
-Within our tool, we provide redshirt information, along with a variety of other metrics, on an individual school level.

 DII & DIII Baseball Redshirts and Eligibility Timelines